List of Dune characters: Count Fenring

 Count Hasimir Fenring is Padishah Emperor Shaddam IV's closest friend and advisor, and husband to the Bene Gesserit Lady Margot.
 Prior to the events of Dune, Fenring serves as the Imperial Spice Minister on Arrakis during the Harkonnen regime, and then as Governor of Arrakis during the handover period between House Harkonnen and House Atreides.
-In Dune, the Harkonnens, secretly aided by the Shaddam's fierce Sardaukar warriors, destroy the Atreides forces and reclaim control of Arrakis.
+In Dune, the Harkonnens, secretly aided by Shaddam's fierce Sardaukar warriors, destroy the Atreides forces and reclaim control of Arrakis.
 Fenring and Margot visit the Harkonnen homeworld of Giedi Prime, where the Count informs Baron Harkonnen that Shaddam is displeased with the way the invasion of Arrakis was handled, and is frustrated by The Baron's failure to suppress the disruptive native Fremen population.
 Fenring is also there on the Emperor's behalf to assess the Harkonnen heir, Feyd, which irks the Baron.
 Margot is also observing Feyd for the Bene Gesserit, who count him as an important part of their breeding program.
 Fenring is impressed with Feyd, but laments his upbringing among the brutal Harkonnens.
 Later, Paul Atreides leads the Fremen in an overwhelming victory over the combined Harkonnen and Imperial forces and seizes control of Arrakis.
 Paul demands that Shaddam relinquish the Imperial throne to him or he will destroy all spice production and plunge the universe into chaos.
 Shaddam resists, and Fenring, a deadly fighter and rumored assassin, is summoned and ordered to kill Paul.
 He refuses, aware that Paul represents the success of the Bene Gesserit breeding program of which Fenring himself is a failure.
 Paul deposes Shaddam, and the Fenrings join the former emperor in exile.

 Fenring does not appear in the 1984 film, but is portrayed by Miroslav Táborský in the 2000 miniseries.